 One of the busiest places in the world is a hospital.
-Inside, you will hear tapping of stethoscopes, buzzing of alarms and rhythmic footsteps in a hurry to assess people needing medical care.
-To healthcare professionals, especially to nurses, time is of essence because a neglected second of responsibility can drastically result to losing a commodity as precious as life.
+Inside, you will hear the tapping of stethoscopes, buzzing of alarms, and rhythmic footsteps in a hurry to assess people needing medical care.
+To healthcare professionals, especially to nurses, time is of the essence because a neglected second of responsibility can drastically result in losing a commodity as precious as life.

-Hour by hour, people rush through swinging doors of the emergency department in dire need to be seen, examined and treated.
+Hour by hour, people rush through swinging doors of the emergency department in dire need to be seen, examined, and treated.
 A consent form is then handed for consenting persons for them to sign.
-In the middle of this ruckus and heightened sense of panic, majority of people are not aware that consent form signifies a legal relationship with the hospital.
-Of course, with this relationship clients are granted set of rights or things they should demand from nurses and other health care professionals as wells as responsibilities while under professional health care.
+In the middle of this ruckus and a heightened sense of panic, the majority of people are not aware that a consent form signifies a legal relationship with the hospital.
+Of course, with this relationship clients are granted a set of rights or things they should demand from nurses and other health care professionals as wells as responsibilities while under professional health care.

 1. Vital signs.
 Vital signs are physiologic clues to possible underlying problems and a part of baseline assessment.
 These include blood pressure, pulse rate, respiratory rate, and temperature.
 Whether in a hospital or a clinic ask for the exact reading rather than be comforted that you have “normal” results.
 Also, ask for the normal range.
 Record your result as this will be asked by doctors during checkups.
 They will appreciate it if you could give actual numbers instead of a mere adjective with relative and vague meaning to describe your vitals.

 2. Schedule of doctor visits.
 As a consumer of care, it is your right to know the time and frequency of doctor visits that you are going to have.
 You paid for it.
 Don’t hesitate to ask nurses during their rounds or to ring the buzzer.
 Do so in a manner that promotes mutual respect between you and the nurse.